JaredBorders/JaredBorders/README.md

 - 🛠 Full-time CC at <a href="https://kwenta.io/">Kwenta</a>
 - 💻 Formerly a Blockchain Engineer at Crypto.com (DeFi team)
-- 👩🏻‍🚀 Ethernaut -> <a href="https://twitter.com/EthernautDAO">EthernautDAO</a>: Mentorship program for Senior Web2 engineers transitioning into Web3
+- 👩🏻‍🚀 Ethernaut -> <a href="https://twitter.com/EthernautDAO">EthernautDAO</a>: Mentorship program for Web2 engineers transitioning into Web3

 ### Blockchain Development